sprblm/dots-patterns/patterns/conditional-file-sharing.md

 discresion.
 Similarly, in federated applications, it's hard to know when and how your data is being shared between instances.

-This has marked benefits -- it means that the most popular information is more resilient to outages and censorship, as users do not depend upon a single provider hosting the data, and instead can ask multiple providers (either peer-to-peer or federated instances) for the data.

-However, this causes problems for long-term data access -- if data is not popular, it can become obsolete or disappear from the network.

 ## The Design Solution

 - Allow users to set **parameters** for what to host.
 For example, "host until